flowerforce/flower/packages/flower-react/README.md

 - **Node and Connection Handling**: Functions to manage nodes and connections, including adding, removing, and editing.
 - **State Management**: Built-in state management to keep track of workflow changes and updates.
 - **Event System**: Customizable event handling to respond to user interactions and changes within the workflow.
-- **Serialization**: Convert workflows to and from different formats (e.g., JSON) for easy storage and retrieval.
+- **Serialization**: Convert workflows to JSON for easy storage and retrieval. (only server side flow)
 - **Validation**: Ensure workflows follow predefined rules and constraints to maintain integrity.
 - **Form Validation**: Built-in functionalities to validate form inputs within nodes, ensuring data integrity and correctness.
 - **History Management**: Internal management of flow history, tracking node traversal and changes for debugging and visualization purposes.